fullstorydev/fullstory-segment-middleware-android/README.md

 ---
 1. Before you begin, make sure you have both FullStory and Segment setup in your application:
     - Add FullStory to your Android app
-    - Or use Gradle to add as dependencies:
+    - Use Gradle to add as dependencies:
       - Android (via jitpack):  Root build.gradle:

       ```